 We can provide details of Edexcel exam centres that are most convenient to your location.

 I have been teaching Art, Architecture and English Literature to A Level students and undergraduates since 2002.
-I look forward to sharing my passion for the History of Art with you.MA, PhD Subject: History of Art View Profile
+I look forward to sharing my passion for these subjects with you.MA, PhD Subject: History of Art, English Literature View Profile